 Compliance with provincial, state and federal environmental legislation can require significant expenditures or operational restrictions.
 Breach of such requirements may result in the suspension or revocation of necessary licenses and authorizations, civil liability for pollution damage and the imposition of material fines and penalties, all of which have the potential to negatively impact our earnings and corporate growth.
 We maintain an active list of our expected future expenditures to reclaim our properties to acceptable regulatory standards.
 This list is reviewed on an ongoing basis and the present value of these costs is recorded as a liability on our financial statements.
 The expected future obligation is not outside the norm for a company of our size and operations.
-At present, we believe, to the best of our knowledge, that we, and the operators of our non-operated properties, meet all existing environmental standards and regulations and have included appropriate amounts in our capital expenditure budget to continue to meet current environmental protection requirements.
-We have internal procedures designed to ensure that the environmental aspects of new developments are taken into account prior to proceeding with them.
+At present, to the best of our knowledge, that we, and the operators of our non-operated properties, meet all existing environmental standards and regulations and have included appropriate amounts in our capital expenditure budget to continue to meet current environmental protection requirements.
+Internal procedures have been adopted to ensure environmental factors have been assessed before approval.
 See "Risk Factors - Environmental".